 • Consideration for cash receipts is 8% of the total amount received.

-• For non-cash payments, the rate of consideration is 6%.
+• For non-cash payments like digital transactions, the rate of consideration is 6%.

 If a business has a total revenue of Rs.
 1 crore, with cash receipts of 30 lakhs, the taxable income under the presumptive tax rule would be Rs.
 6.6 lakhs.
 Rs.
 2.4 lakhs consideration for cash receipts and Rs.
 4.2 lakhs consideration for non-cash payments.